What is Zyprexa (Olanzapine) Used For?

 Zyprexa restricts the expression of dopamine while it is being taken.
 But when the drug is reduced, dopamine expression will come back, flooding receptors and potentially turning on a rapid onset of mania.
 This is why the taper is best done slowly.

 Dopamine is only one of many chemicals that are affected by Zyprexa.
 We can imagine that similar interruptions and chaotic responses are going on in other areas of the brain and the central nervous system, potentially causing significant unusual, unpredictable reactions and cross-reactions.
-This can be very hard on a person who is also perhaps mentally fatigued or confused, and who may become resistive to taking direction.
+This can be very hard on a person who is also perhaps mentally fatigued or confused, and who may become resistant to taking direction.
 These circumstances can make the situation very difficult to manage.

-If, despite best efforts to guide a patient, there is yet an unwillingness or inability to adhere to tapering guidelines, this might result in needing to work closely with a doctor who has hospital admission privileges and who is familiar with drug cessation, to retain control and safety for the patient.
+If, despite best efforts to guide a patient, there is yet an unwillingness or inability to adhere to tapering guidelines, this might result in needing to work closely with a doctor who has hospital admitting privileges and who is familiar with drug cessation, to retain control and safety for the patient.
 Then once the patient is stabilized, the taper may be resumed at a slower pace, with the patient’s cooperation.
 Slow, guided tapering can help a person transition to drug-free living, or at least to the lowest point possible that still provides for a satisfying quality of life.

-A note about choosing health care professionals to work with: there have been cases reported on health forums and social media sites such as going to the hospital with severe withdrawals from an antipsychotic medication, but finding out that prescription medication withdrawals are often not recognized by emergency or other doctors.
+A note about choosing health care professionals to work with: there have been cases reported on health forums and social media sites such as going to the hospital with severe withdrawals from antipsychotic medication, but finding out that prescription medication withdrawals are often not recognized by emergency or other doctors.
 It is indeed unfortunate that medical school training does not include how to recognize withdrawal symptoms and how to help a person come off a potent drug such as Zyprexa.
 This can lead to such heartbreaking horror stories as the person being told they are imagining things, and just sending them home to suffer alone.
-We do need to be aware of what we are putting into our bodies, and we also need to know who we can trust and rely on for medical and mental health support.
-(6)
+We do need to be aware of what we are putting into our bodies, and we also need to know who we can trust and rely on for medical and mental health support.6

 Zyprexa influences multiple types of neurotransmitters and receptors and even after a few weeks of being on Zyprexa, the shock that can ensue when the dose is even gradually reduced can result in some acute and intolerable symptoms that can affect the entire body.